Topics Map > Learning Analytics & Assessment > Learning Analytics for Learn@UW

 - With each individual media item.
 Data collection for unique users can be done by:

 - Embedding in Canvas using the Kaltura/Canvas integration.
-Embedding Kaltura MediaSpace media in Canvas is outlined in Canvas - How to upload and embed a video in Canvas using Embed Kaltura Media.
+Embedding Kaltura MediaSpace media in Canvas is outlined in Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page [UW-Madison].

 - Linking to the individual media item in Kaltura Media Space as long as the media is not unlisted.
 The student must login to Kaltura MediaSpace to view the media.